Frequently Asked Questions

 Participants are responsible for booking their room directly with the hotel or Airbnb host of their choice.

-Please plan to arrive in Ahmedabad, before 12 noon on December 2.
+Please plan to arrive in Ahmedabad, before 9am on December 2.
 If you wish to minimize the effects of jet lag, please consider arriving on December 1 or earlier.
 The Program will conclude by 3:00pm on December 11.
-The lunch on the last day will include a celebration for all attendees and Certificates of Completion will be awarded during the lunch.
+Everyone will receive a Certificate of Completion on the last day of the program.

 How will lodging and meals be arranged?
 When does the course start and end?

 Tuition is $2,400 for professionals and $1,800 for fulltime graduate students.
 Special discounted price for participants who live and work in India is $780 for Professionals and $580 for fulltime graduate students.
+Additional discounts are possible for residents of India and other specific regions.
 Please consider transportation and meals in your budget.

 How much will it cost to attend?